kgremillion/Energy_ML/README.md

 ### Use statisticsal models & Machine Learning libraries to test the relationship between internal/external variables and Energy Company share prices.

 ## Project Summary:
 A million-dollar question is what factors can be used to predict future share prices?
 Our humble attempt was to brainstorm about what internal & external factors would most likely impact share prices of large Energy companies.
-Four factors for each was selected:
+Four factors for each were selected:

 **Internal:** Revenue, Expenses, Divident Yield, & Cash Flow